BecayeSoft/Jobs-Mystery/README.md

 Scraping Data Science jobs from LinkedIn and Storing them into a SQL Server database.

 ### Situation
-As I was looking for an internship in a Data Science, I needed to gain more information about the skills needed to get a job in Data Science.
-But this can be a tedious task.
+As I was looking for an internship in Data Science, I needed to gain more information about the skills required to get a job in Data Science.
+However, manually gathering this info would have been a tedious task.
-I got inspired by some friends and I thought I should create a bot to do that for me.
+Inspired by some friends, I decided to create a bot to do it for me.

 ### Action
-What tool could as act a human?
+I use the following tools:
-* Selenium: a perfect tool for interacting with a browser from the confort of my PyCharm code.
+* Selenium: a perfect tool for interacting with a browser from the comfort of my PyCharm code.
-* Python: an elegant, beautiful language.
+* Python: elegant, beautiful, easy to use.

 ### Results
-I launched the bot out there:
-* The bot went on to scrape some jobs.
+The bot was successfully launched and performed the following tasks:

+* Scraped job postings from LinkedIn.
-* The results were stored into a Microsoft SQL server database.
+* Stored the scraped data into a Microsoft SQL Server database.

 <img width="946" alt="image" src="https://user-images.githubusercontent.com/87549214/232181049-bd6870ee-613c-4985-b937-ac9a23ea7d73.png">

-When the bot will scrape enough jobs, I might be interesting to visualize the skills required with a word of skills.

 ---